DoanNgocCuong/BasicTasks_PreProcessingTools/Crawl_YoutubeWithChildrenVoice/CONFIG_GUIDE.md

 - `debug_mode`
 - `target_videos_per_query`
-- `search_queries`

 Optional parameters will use default values if not specified.
+Search queries are loaded from the `queries.txt` file in the project root.

 ## Running the Script